Serving Acton, CA since 1870

 The '49er Saloon continues the tradition of providing refreshment to the ranching community and city folk that wander in off "the trail".
 Rich in history with modern amenities (the plumbing is now inside y'all), the '49er Saloon is a hidden gem amongst the Sierra Pelona Mountain backdrop.
 Soak in the history, and come have a drink or meal with us, just as the gold miners did in the 1800's.

 '49er Saloon Family

 The '49er Saloon Family is excited to welcome you and make You feel like part of our family!
-Enjoy the hospitality of Rachelle, Brandon, Colby, Shelby, Larry and Cecilia.
+Enjoy the hospitality of Rachelle, Shelby, Sam, Larry and Cecilia.